ManticoreGamesInc/platform-documentation/src/getting_started/other_engines.md

 |               | Console         | Event Log          |
 |               | Inspector       | Properties         |
 | **Scripting** | C#              | Lua                |

-## Projects and Files

-There is no way to import assets; everything is included in the asset manifest.

 <!-- ## World of Warcraft